Skip to main content

 Tekton Container Plugin

-The Tekton Container Plugin for Digital.ai Release enables you to trigger and monitor Tekton pipelines directly from a release flow.
-Tekton is a powerful, Kubernetes-native CI/CD engine that defines workflows using custom resources like Pipeline, Task, and PipelineRun.
+The Tekton Container Plugin for Digital.ai Release lets you trigger and monitor Tekton pipelines from a release flow.
+Tekton is a Kubernetes-native CI/CD engine that defines workflows using custom resources such as Pipeline, Task, and PipelineRun.

 Key Benefits